 Cape Breton Island in Nova Scotia is the perfect mix of gorgeous scenery, unique cultural attractions, and recreational activities for families.
 The highlight for families traveling with kids is a visit to Cape Breton Highlands National Park, which encompasses 366 square miles, 5 campgrounds, numerous beaches, and lots hiking trails.
 If you only have time for one hike, make it the world-famous Skyline Trail, an easy, 4.3-mile walk where you can meander along the bluffs, look for wildlife, and watch the best sunset ever.

-Other attractions include the Alexander Graham Bell National Historic Site, whale watching off the coast of Meat Cove, and the thriving Acadian village of Chéticamp.
+Other things to do in Cape Breton include the Alexander Graham Bell National Historic Site, whale watching off the coast of Meat Cove, and the thriving Acadian village of Chéticamp.
 All of Cape Breton Island embraces maritime traditions in a big way, so whether your family chooses to paddle a quiet cove, embark on a seafaring tour, or simply indulge in your fair share of seafood, you’ll be enthralled by the magic of the sea and the people who live on the craggy coast of Cape Breton.
 (Tara of Backroad Ramblers)

 Quebec City, one of the oldest cities in North America, is a great choice for a family vacation at any time of the year.
 Quebec offers the perfect blend of historic sites, natural beauty, family-friendly museums and festivals – all in the Old Town which is easy to explore on foot.
 The province is French-speaking so it’s a great opportunity for families to practice language skills but English is widely spoken so there’s no need to worry if your French is a little rusty.

 If you’re visiting for more than a couple of days then an excursion outside the city is a great idea.
-Our favorite day trip from Quebec City is to breathtaking Montmorency Falls which is located just a short distance outside the city and accessible by public transit.
+Our favorite Quebec City day trip is to breathtaking Montmorency Falls which is located just a short distance outside the city and accessible by public transit.
 This spectacular falls is almost 100 feet taller than Niagara Falls, although much narrower, and can be crossed via suspension bridge or zip line if you’re brave enough!

-Don’t be afraid to visit during the colder months – this is a city that embraces winter and as long as you dress warmly then you will be able to enjoy the outdoors as well.
+Don’t be afraid to visit Quebec City during the colder months.
+This is a city that embraces winter and as long as you dress warmly then you will be able to enjoy the outdoors as well.
 One of the best times to visit Quebec City is during Quebec Carnival which takes place each February and draws thousands of tourists to the city to join in the winter fun.
 Carnival activities include nighttime parades, visits to Bonhomme’s Palace, outdoor skating, sleigh rides, tobogganing and eating maple taffy.

-Rest assured that your family will have so much fun in Quebec City that you will be planning a return visit on your way home!
+Rest assured that your family will find plenty of things to do in Quebec City that you will be planning a return visit on your way home!
 (Lisa of Gone with Family)

 During warmer months, families have a wealth of outdoor activities to enjoy such as ziplining, mountain biking, or stand-up paddleboarding (SUP).
 The Peak to Peak gondola between Whistler & Blackcomb mountains will take your breath away and while you’re on the mountain, snap a few photos at the Olympic Rings or Inukshuk statue from the 2010 Winter Olympics.
 Kids will love the Family Adventure Zone (complete with a luge-style ride) or Treehouse Playground in the village to burn off some energy.
 Nearby Brandywine Falls is a short drive from the village and offers amazing views of the falls – keep your eyes peeled for black bears along the road to the falls, too!
 (Jen at Thrifty Northwest Mom)